CareSet/ZermeloBladeGraph/README.md

         "url": "https://github.com/CareSet/ZermeloBladeGraph.git"
     }
 ```
-2. Then run this command prompt at your project root, type:
+2. Then run this command prompt at your project root, type (this requires installation of ssh keys to access private repo):
     `composer require careset/zermelobladegraph`

 3. Then run: